-Accounts receivable are classified as loans and receivables.
-Accounts receivable are recognized at amortized cost.
+Accounts receivable and other assets are classified as loans and receivables.
+Accounts receivable and other assets are recognized at amortized cost.
 The carrying value of accounts receivable, after consideration of collectability for doubtful accounts, approximates their fair value due to the short-term maturity of these instruments.